The Probation Service is a national service with offices in over 30 locations throughout the country.

 The areas of current strategic priority for the Probation Service that are likely to impact on the work of a Probation Officer include:

 - Ensuring community sanctions remain a viable and relevant disposal for the court;

-- Expanding the range of community sanctions and approaches to offender rehabilitation available to the Courts, the Department of Justice and Equality and other relevant authorities;
+- Expanding the range of community sanctions and approaches to offender rehabilitation available to the Courts, the Department of Justice and other relevant authorities;

 - Developing new ways of working with our criminal justice partners, including greater integration of work practices in the management of offenders;